lightning/bolts/05-onchain.md

 ## HTLC Output Handling: Remote Commitment, Remote Offers

-Each HTLC output can only be spent by us, the recipient, using the payment preimage.
+Each HTLC output can only be spent by the recipient, using the payment preimage.
 If the local node does not possess the preimage (and doesn't discover it), it's the offerer's responsibility to spend the HTLC output, once it's timed out.